MiguelMSandin/radiolaria/README.md

-# Beyond the stars of the ocean: Diversity and evolution of extant Radiolaria
+# Diversity and evolution of Radiolaria: Beyond the stars of the ocean

 In this repository you will find all methods, resources and scripts used and described in the following paper:
 **REFERENCE**

 Briefly:
 ## Taxonomic curation of environmental sequences associated to Radiolaria
-All environmental 18S rDNA sequences publicly available (as July 2020) were taxonomically curated as detailed in the [curation_pipeline.md](https://github.com/MiguelMSandin/radiolaria/blob/master/curation_pipeline.md) and publicly accessible in the Protist Ribosomal Reference (PR2) database (from [v4.14.0](https://github.com/pr2database/pr2database/releases/tag/v4.14.0)).
+All environmental 18S rDNA sequences publicly available (as July 2020) associated to Radiolaria were taxonomically curated as detailed in the [curation_pipeline.md](https://github.com/MiguelMSandin/radiolaria/blob/master/curation_pipeline.md) and publicly accessible in the Protist Ribosomal Reference (PR2) database (from [v4.14.0](https://github.com/pr2database/pr2database/releases/tag/v4.14.0)).
+In addition, the near full length rDNA sequences from Jamy et al., ([2022](https://figshare.com/articles/dataset/Global_patterns_and_rates_of_habotat_transitions_across_the_eukaryotic_tree_of_life/15164772)) associated to Radiolaria were incorporated into our dataset.

 ## Alignments for phylogenetic analyses
 In the folder [alignments](https://github.com/MiguelMSandin/radiolaria/tree/master/alignments) there are: